“Go with Your Gut: From GI distress to allergies, probiotics

 medicine (TCM) and Ayurveda have found, and what Western medicine through science

-is now beginning to accept: A shortage of “good” bacteria in the
+is now beginning to accept: A shortage of “good” bacteria

-replenishing the levels of certain beneficial strains of these bacteria may alleviate
+are discovering that replenishing the levels of certain beneficial strains

-long-standing conditions whose roots have evaded diagnosis.
+have evaded diagnosis.

 Download a PDF of this article